cart Shopping Cart You have 0 items Checkout

-• When a recipe says use a preservative as directed: Every preservative has its own directions as to what percent it should be used at.
-Our Geogard 221 is used at around 0.5%.
-If you use another preservative, use it as directed.
+When a recipe says use a preservative as directed: Every preservative has its own directions as to what percent it should be used at.
+Our Geogard 221 is used at around 1%.
+If you use another preservative, use it as directed by the supplier.

-• Scales that measure in increments of 1g are very useful: Certainly no more than 5g.
+Scales that measure in increments of 0.1g or lower are the best.
+Buy ones that measure in no more than 3g increments.

-• A stick blender (or blender of some sort) is essential and a thermometer is invaluable for making these recipes.
+A stick blender (or blender of some sort) is essential and a thermometer is invaluable for making creams and lotions.

 Interesting measurements